65 Cute Farm Animals That Will Make Your Day

 What big ears you have

-“Tis little sweetie holds a special place in my heart!
+“This little sweetie holds a special place in my heart!
 I’m so proud to have another Brahman addition to our farm,” says Farrah Hargett.
+You won’t be able to stop laughing at these funny animal memes.

 “My barn buddies are Julia, Frizty, and Puff.
 They wait every morning by the barn and when they see me, they all come running to be petted.
 The cats then wait patiently until the chores are all done, then escort me back to the house,” says Janell Westerman.